 Get help now: 1-855-753-2094

 Robin's Nest is a partnership to create Women's Shelters for Eeyou and Eenou women 18 and over and their children who are experiencing domestic violence.
-The shelters are located in Waskaganish (opening soon - serving coastal Cree communities) and Waswanipi (serving inland communities).
+There are two shelters, serving women from coastal and inland communities.

 ● A safe and secure environment, 24/7